themindfulbit/themindfulbit.github.io/_drafts/blink-shell.md

 That's a big pill for Panic and other developers to swallow, but now users have an alternative.
 Since Blink is already [open-source](https://github.com/blinksh/blink), the GPL limitation isn't a problem.

 On top of Mosh support, Blink offers a lot of great ways to customize your terminal, including custom theme and font support.
 But to me Blink's greatest option is the ability to remap Control, Alt, Command, and Caps Lock.
 Long ago, i broke my brain by remapping Caps Lock to Control.
 With Blink, swapping keys via the the options menu (accessible via `Cmd-,`) was quick and easy.
-Blink's ability to map Escape to Caps offers a way to overcome one of the Smart Keyboard's (and many other iOS keyboards) biggest limitations
+Blink's ability to map Escape to Caps offers a way to overcome one of the Smart Keyboard's biggest limitations.

+{% include image.html class="" title="Blink's non-interface is lovely." file="blink-tmux.jpg" %}

 Blink's interface is refreshingly simple.
 You start with an empty screen and a prompt that looks like this: